MNazarian/AutoSplit/README.md

 | `utils/`   | Useful scripts     |
 | `tests/`   | test cases              |

-## Contributing
-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Submit a pull request

 ## Authors and acknowledgment
 - Mehdi Nazarian (Fraunhofer IAPT),